What are trusts?

 Importance of 22 March 2006

 Major changes were made in the IHT regime for trusts with effect from 22 March 2006.
 The old distinction between the tax treatment of discretionary and life interest trusts was swept away.
-The approach now is to identify trusts which fall in the so-called ‘relevant property’ regime and those which don’t.
+The approach now is to identify trusts which fall in the so-called ‘relevant property’ regime and those which do not.

 Relevant property trusts